 To top things off, William Optics has included their signature diffraction spikes Bahtinov mask in the lens cap.
 This feature is handy for DSLR astrophotography imaging sessions when you need to quickly and accurately confirm the focus of your target.
 You simply need to aim the telescope towards a bright star to create the diffraction spike pattern.

 The elongated star patterns displayed when pointed at a bright star create an obvious and distinct guideline to reference when using adjusting the helical focuser.
 The clear acrylic design of these masks makes them much easier to use than the traditional opaque black Bahtinov masks.

 You may be asking yourself if there are alternatives to the RedCat to consider, with a comparable optical design and size.
 Although the Vixen FL55 does not share a Petzval design, it is an ultra-wide field fluorite refactor with a 55mm lens diameter.
 The focal length of the Vixen FL55 is 239mm, with a focal ratio of F/4.3 (with the optional reducer used).
 The Vixen model does not include a carry case orBahtinov mask in the price, and requires an additional reducer for maximum usefulness.

 The Takahashi FS-60 CB is also a direct competitor of the RedCat, although its design mirrors the WO Z61 more so than the RedCat 51.
 This is another compact fluorite refractor, and features a focal length of 335mm, at F/5.9.
 The Takahashi name carries with it a premium price.
-This optical performance of this 60mm refractor is indeed impressive, yet it does not have the unique features of design of the RedCat in a complete package.
+The optical performance of this 60mm refractor is indeed impressive, yet it does not have the unique features of design of the RedCat in a complete package.

 RedCat 51 Alternatives, the Vixen FL55 and Takahashi FS-60CB.